rust-lang/prev.rust-lang.org/contribute.md

 issues with the standard library; [A-macros] and [A-syntaxext], both related to syntax extensions; and [A-typesystem], on the topic of types.

-There is no well-maintained guide to the architecture of the compiler, but [there is a small overview in-tree][rustc-guide], and individuals [occassionally blog what they've learned of rustc][rustc-tour].
+There is no well-maintained guide to the architecture of the compiler, but [there is a small overview in-tree][rustc-guide].
 The [API documentation for the crates that make up the compiler][internals-docs] can help with navigating the code, as can the source code browser [Rust DXR].
 The [guide to the Rust test suite][testsuite] will teach you how to exercise the Rust build system effectively, as will running [`make tips`][tips] at the command line.